FirebirdSQL/Butler/rfc/4/FBSP.rst

   The service cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing etc.).

-:2 - Not Implemented:
+:2 - Protocol violation:

-  The server does not support the functionality required to fulfill the request.
+  Received message is a valid FBSP message, but does not conform to the protocol.
+Typically, a message of this type or content is not allowed at a particular point in the conversation.

 :3 - Bad Request:

   The Request Code in the received REQUEST_ message was not recognized as valid Service API call.

+:4 - Not Implemented:

+  The server does not support the functionality required to fulfill the request.

+:5 - Error:

+  The server encountered a condition that prevented it from fulfilling the request.

-:4 - Internal Service Error:
+:6 - Internal Service Error:

   The server encountered an unexpected condition that prevented it from fulfilling the request.

+:7 - Request Timeout:

+  The server cannot process the request within the time that it was prepared to work or wait for external resource.

-:5 - Too Many Requests:
+:8 - Too Many Requests:

   The client has sent too many requests in a given amount of time ("rate limiting").

-:6 - Failed Dependency:
+:9 - Failed Dependency:

    The request could not be performed because the requested action depended on another action and that action failed.

+:10 - Forbidden:

+  The service understood the request but refuses to authorize it.

+:11 - Unauthorized:

+  The request has not been applied because it lacks valid authentication credentials for action or the target resource.

+:12 - Not Found:

+  The service did not find the target resource or is not willing to disclose that one exists.

-:7 - Gone:
+:13 - Gone:

   The target resource is no longer available and this condition is likely to be permanent.

-:8 - Conflict:
+:14 - Conflict:

   The request could not be completed due to a conflict with the current state of the target resource.
 This code is used in situations where the user might be able to resolve the conflict and resubmit the request.

-:9 - Request Timeout:

-  The server cannot process the request within the time that it was prepared to work or wait for external resource.

-:10 - Not Found:

-  The service did not find the target resource or is not willing to disclose that one exists.

-:11 - Forbidden:

-  The service understood the request but refuses to authorize it.

-:12 - Unauthorized:

-  The request has not been applied because it lacks valid authentication credentials for action or the target resource.

-:13 - Payload Too Large:
+:15 - Payload Too Large:

   The service is refusing to process a request because the request payload is larger than the service is willing or able to process.

-:14 - Insufficient Storage:
+:16 - Insufficient Storage:

   The service is unable to store data needed to successfully complete the request.

-:15 - Protocol violation:

-  Received message is a valid FBSP message, but does not conform to the protocol.
-Typically, a message of this type or content is not allowed at a particular point in the conversation.

 Fatal errors indicating that connection would/should be terminated
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^